mietek/haskell-on-heroku-website/pages/examples/index.md

 Real-world examples
 -------------------

-Adaptations of existing web applications, intended as examples of achieving 100% reproducible build results with an established codebase.
+Existing Haskell web applications, adapted to deploy with Halcyon.

 Ready to deploy to Heroku in two clicks.